-While German humanitarian action remains generally needs-driven and principled in nature (Hövelmann and Südhoff 2023), the shrinking budget for 2024 fuels longstanding discussions about more efficient and effective humanitarian action.
+While German humanitarian action remains generally needs-driven and principled in nature (Hövelmann and Südhoff 2023), the shrinking budget for 2024 fuels long-standing discussions about more efficient and effective humanitarian action.
 To deliver greater efficiency, policymakers and global donors are advocating the use of evidence-based data to substantiate the impact on humanitarian performance.
 This directive is pushing humanitarian practitioners to embrace digital innovation and engage in data collection (Komuhangi et al. 2023; ALNAP 2022; Madianou 2021; 2019; GFFO 2019).

 Germany's forthcoming humanitarian strategy provides an apt opportunity to set strategic priorities for Germany's digital humanitarian capacity and future role in navigating the digital humanitarian ecosystem.
 A future-proof humanitarian strategy cannot avoid taking digital trends with new and emerging technologies into account.
 The growing prominence of cash interventions will reshape discussions among humanitarians, placing emphasis on topics such as digital payments, identity management, data sharing, and interoperability.
-The increasing prevalence of cyberattacks and fake news will further influence the way humanitarians work and protect affected people and their data from harm.
-Emerging technologies like Artificial Intelligence (AI) offer new choices, influence decision-making, and continue shaping the digital era of humanitarian action.
+The continue shaping the digital era of humanitarian action.
 The existence of numerous unanswered questions and uncertainties offer opportunities for more interdisciplinary and cross-functional exchange, sector-wide and cross-sector governance fostering principled approaches (BMDV 2023; 2022; Egle and Hess 2022; Voelsen 2022; VENRO 2019).